 In fact, some of the best running watches are also listed in this guide, such as the Garmin Forerunner 55, the top entry in this cheap running watch guide.

 Are cheap running watches better than cheap fitness trackers?
 Yes, these running wearables do a lot more, including tracking your location using GPS, helping you monitor your progress, and analyzing factors like your heart rate and sleep quality.

-While there are lots of cheap fitness trackers around, these running watches do a lot more, including tracking your location using GPS, helping you monitor your progress, and analyzing factors like your heart rate, sleep quality.
-These types of features were previously only available on high-end watches, but they’ve now become commonplace on cheaper models making training easier than ever – whether you're just getting into running, or aiming for a new personal best.
+These types of features were previously only available on high-end watches, but they've now become commonplace on cheaper models making training more effortless than ever – whether you're just getting into running or aiming for a new personal best.